-As a general matter, our executive officers do not have standing employment, severance, or change-of-control agreements.
-Our CEO serves at the will of the Board, and the other executive officers serve at the will of the Board and the CEO.
+As a general matter, our executive officers do have standing employment, severance, or change-of-control agreements.
 This approach is consistent with our employment and compensation philosophy that relies significantly upon providing incentives based on performance and aligning the interests of executive officers with those of our stockholders.